-NOMS Specific Skills and Behaviours for Achieving Positive Outcomes for Offenders
+NOMS Specific Skills and Behaviours

-11. Achieving a Safe, Decent and Secure Environment
+11. Achieving a Safe and Secure Environment

 Being effective in this area is a key responsibility for all of us to both protect the public and prevent victims.
-We must all promote and contribute to an orderly, safe, decent and secure environment both within our own unit / establishment and across the whole of the Agency.
+We must all promote and contribute to an orderly, safe and secure environment both within our own unit / establishment and across the whole of the Agency.

-Those who work in establishments must support the principles of dynamic security by treating the needs of offenders individually; developing controlled, professional relationships with offenders; and contributing to a constructive regime.
-At senior levels, it is about creating strategies, policies and processes that contribute to the achievement of a safe, decent and secure living and working environment
+Those who work in establishments must support the principles of dynamic security by treating the needs of prisoners individually; developing controlled, professional relationships with prisoners; and contributing to a constructive regime.
+At senior levels, it is about creating strategies, policies and processes that contribute to the achievement of a safe and secure living and working environment